MicroscopeMaestro/spectramap/README.md

 1. conda install -c conda-forge hdbscan
 2. pip install pyspectra

-Setting up hsi library:

-1. Install the package: pip install spectramap
+3.	pip install spectramap
-2. Download the examples files and uncompress
+4. Download the examples files and uncompress
-3. Loading spectra map: from hyperspectral imoprt hsi
+3. in python enviroment: from hyperspectral import hsi
-4. Check the Manual and Examples
+4. Check the Manual and Examples for furthre assistance

 # References